 F-1 students who are maintaining valid status can work on-campus for 20 hours a week while school is in session.
-The student must obtain authorization from their Designated School Official (DSO) and the student's SEVIS record must be updated to reflect the employment.
+The student must obtain authorization from their Designated School Official (DSO).
 Working off-campus is not permitted unless students have been authorized by the DSO for Curricular Practical Training (CPT), which is a limited opportunity only available upon request, eligibility and availability.
 Optional Practical Training, and employment based on Economic Hardship must be authorized by the U.S. Citizenship and Immigration Services (USCIS).
 Contact your DSO for guidance.